-- 6.1 Summarize the major strengths and weaknesses of the graduate program and the challenges and opportunities it faces in the foreseeable future. - 6.2 Briefly describe the program's vision/strategic plan for the immediate future: Review the programs major goals for the graduate program over the next five years.
+- 6.1 Summarize the major strengths and weaknesses of the graduate program and the challenges and opportunities it faces in the foreseeable future.
+Include summary information (highlights and challenges) captured in WEAVE online annual reports. - 6.2 Briefly describe the program's vision/strategic plan for the immediate future: Review the programs major goals for the graduate program over the next five years.